Tonidotpy/GPU-Computing-2025-258784/deliverable-2/project/csr-gpu-adaptive/README.md

 - The type used for matrices and vectors values;
 - The type used for integer data such as indices or sizes;
 - The type used for storing the profiled times.
+- The number of thread per workgroup
+- The number of non-zero per workgroup as well as a multiplier
+- The minimum number of rows to use the CSR-Stream method